 The muster rolls are the surviving paperwork for the Whitby Merchant Seamen’s Hospital’s regulation of the ‘seaman’s sixpence’, an 18th century pension provision.
 This pension provided financial support to injured seamen and to the widows and children of seamen who died whilst serving on merchant ships.

-The muster rolls can record a wealth of information about crews and ships, and offer an insight into merchant seamen’s working lives.
+The muster rolls record a wealth of information about crews and ships, and offer an insight into merchant seamen’s working lives.

 The muster rolls often record age and place of birth; port where and when enlisted; where and when leaving the ship; name of the ship and its owners.
-However some muster rolls had only brief details entered.
+However many muster rolls had only brief details entered.

 The individual muster roll sheets were completed by the master or the mate and then sent to the Whitby Seaman’s Hospital.
 The information on each sheet was then transferred into a ledger.
 The Library and Archive has digital images of the pages from these ledgers from 1747 to 1795.
-The only way these ledger images can be searched is by ship name.

 The museum added over 7,000 Whitby muster roll sheets to our collection in 2010.
 These muster rolls were in need of repair and conservation and Whitby Museum worked in partnership with North Yorkshire County Record Office, ICON (The Institute of Conservation), and teams of volunteers on a conservation project.
 We are very grateful to the Thomas William Varley Roe Deceased Trust for providing the funding to allow for the purchase and conservation of these muster rolls.
 Most of these muster roll sheets are from the period 1747 to 1795.